 Sample student essay excerpt for Vappingo editing demonstration

-Social media is one of the most important technologies in modern education and it has completely changed the way university students learn.
+Social media is a major feature of contemporary student life and it has changed the way university students learn.
 Platforms such as discussion forums, messaging applications and social networks give students instant access to information and other people.
-This means that social media improves academic performance because students are able to communicate more frequently and find resources more quickly.
-The purpose of this essay is to prove that universities should encourage students to use social media as much as possible because it makes learning more effective.
+These features may support learning because students are able to communicate more frequently and find resources more quickly.
+This essay evaluates the extent to which that universities should encourage students to use social media where it supports clear learning objectives because it makes learning more effective.

 There is evidence that online interaction can support collaborative learning.
 Smith (2022) found that students who participated regularly in course discussion groups reported stronger feelings of academic belonging.
-This finding demonstrates that social media causes students to achieve higher grades.
-It also shows that students who use social media frequently are more motivated than students who do not.
+This finding suggests that structured online interaction may support aspects of the student experience.
+The findings may also indicate that students who use social media frequently are more motivated than students who do not.
 However, the study measured self-reported belonging rather than examination performance, so the relationship between online participation and grades is not completely clear.

 Social media can also create problems for students.
 Constant notifications can interrupt concentration, and students may spend time on unrelated content rather than studying.
 Jones and Patel (2021) reported an association between frequent task switching and lower self-reported concentration.
-Despite these disadvantages, universities should require every student to use social media for learning because the benefits are greater than the risks.
-This recommendation is especially important for first-year students, who always need more social support than older students.
+These drawbacks suggest that universities should use social media selectively, with clear boundaries around purpose and attention.
+This recommendation is especially important for first-year students, who may particularly benefit from structured opportunities to build academic connections.

-Overall, social media is clearly beneficial for all university students.
-It improves grades, increases motivation, strengthens belonging and makes students better learners.
+Overall, social media can support some dimensions of university learning when it is used purposefully.
+The strongest evidence concerns communication and belonging; claims about grades and motivation require greater caution.
 Universities that do not make extensive use of social media are therefore putting their students at a disadvantage.
-Future research should investigate the issue further, but the evidence already proves that social media should form a central part of every university course.
+Future research should investigate the issue further, but the available evidence suggests that social media should form a central part of course design where it serves a defined pedagogical purpose.